rlancaster96/Demultiplex/Assignment-the-first/Answers.md

 append index1-index2 to headers

 begin quality filtering:
-if index1 doesnt match to dictionary key OR index2 doesn't match to dictionary value:
+if index1 doesnt match to dictionary key (known index) OR index2 doesn't match to dictionary value (reverse compliment of known index):
 	write modified header and rest of record to the R1 and R2 lowquality files elif index1 == index2:
 	write modified header and rest of record to the R1 and R2 passing files for the specific index